-Documentation provided with the final device will include a user's manual detailing appliances which will benefit from using the device (i.e. which appliances are non-linear loads).
+Documentation provided includes a user's manual that must detail which appliances will benefit from using the device (i.e. which appliances are non-linear loads).
 In addition, the manual will have safety precautions and a troubleshooting guide.
 Furthermore, the device will have information regarding input/output voltages, currents, frequencies and any other relevant electrical information imprinted, as is standard with many electrical products.
 Finally, as mentioned in the mechanical section the device will be designed to be tamper proof, therefore the team expects no maintenance manual to be offered.